|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 The principles that allow us to make use of electro-magnetism were only discovered in 1824, when Danish physicist Hans Oersted found that a current flowing through a wire would deflect a compass needle.
 A few years after this, it was found that a moving magnetic field induced a current into a wire.
 From this seemingly basic concept, the field of electromagnetism has grown to the point that society as we know it would not exist without the many machines that make use of these discoveries.

 Transformers are essential for all modern electronics equipment, and there are very few devices that do not use them.
 Each transformer type has a specific use, and it is uncommon that a transformer made for one application can be used for another (quite different) purpose.
+This is not to say that 're-purposing' can't be done, but you have to know what you are doing, and what risks may be waiting to cause grief.

 Before embarking on a description of the different types, the basic theory must be understood.
 All transformers use the same basic principle, and only the finer points ever change.
 A transformer works on the principle of magnetic coupling to transfer the energy from one side (winding) to the other.